Astros vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Chris Sale (5-3) will take to the mound for the Red Sox and make his 15th start of the season.
+- Brayan Bello (10-7) will take the mound for the Red Sox, his 23rd start of the season.

 - He has not pitched this season without allowing at least one earned run.